Gerry Weigall

 Gerald John Villiers Weigall (19 October 1870 – 17 May 1944) was an English cricketer.

 Family

 Born in Wimbledon, Weigall was the son of a Victorian artist, Henry Weigall (best known for his portrait of Benjamin Disraeli in 1878–1879), and his wife, the writer Lady Rose Sophia Mary Fane.
 Through his mother, he was connected to several powerful aristocratic dynasties including the Duke of Wellington.
 A younger brother was Lieutenant-Colonel Sir William Ernest George Archibald Weigall, 1st Baronet, KCMG, a Conservative MP who was Governor of South Australia.
 Two other brothers, Louis and Evelyn, were also first-class cricketers.

-He married, in 1897, Josephine Harrison, and they had issue.
+He married Josephine Harrison, daughter of Captain William John Rose Harrison, in 1897; their son, John Henry Francis Weigall, was born the following year on 10 September 1898 who was injured in WWI and later became a policeman in Rhodesia.